How to Recruit and Select a Protective Intelligence Analyst

 There are two ways to answer this question.
 There’s the book answer, and then there’s the pragmatic answer.

 Let’s start with the book answer by considering a work that has already touched on this.
 In “Intelligence Research and Analysis” by Jerome Clauser, he makes the following observation:

 “Ask any authority to identify those human traits that are absolutely essential for anyone proposing to carry out research, and four traits are mentioned invariably: reasoning ability, accuracy, intellectual honesty, and open-mindedness.”

 He then goes on to mention the following secondary characteristics:

 - Patience, Diligence, and Perseverance

-Here’s the pragmatic answer that is far from perfect, but easier to apply in your work.
+Here’s the pragmatic answer that is far from perfect but easier to apply in your work.

 A quick note on what characteristic to avoid at all costs: arrogance.
 Protective intelligence work is not “sexy”.
-If you hire an analyst that is unwilling to get their hands dirty with work that could be described as mundane, then they won’t be a good fit.
-Lots of security work is dry and it’s not what you see in the movies.
+If you hire an analyst who is unwilling to get their hands dirty with work that could be described as mundane, then they won’t be a good fit.
+Lots of security work is dry, and it’s not what you see in the movies.
 So, we need support from people that aren’t “above” doing the work.
 We need team players in the trenches with us, not primadonnas.

 What are the core competencies of a protective intelligence analyst?

-I could write a book about this topic alone, but for brevity’s sake this section will be as high level as possible to give you general guidance rather than a prescription.
+I could write a book about this topic alone, but for brevity’s sake, this section will be as high level as possible to give you general guidance rather than a prescription.